 The consolidated financial statements include the assets and liabilities of the Company and its wholly owned subsidiaries.
 All intercompany balances and transactions have been eliminated upon consolidation or combination.
 For the period from January 1, 2005 through September 30, 2005, the predecessor combined carve-out financial statements presented herein have been carved out of the financial statements of OSG.
 The results of operations, and cash flows of the predecessor were carved out of the consolidated financial statements of OSG using specific identification.
 In the preparation of these predecessor carve-out financial statements, general and administrative expenses were not identifiable as relating solely to the vessels.
 General and administrative expenses, consisting primarily of salaries and other employee related costs, office rent, legal and professional fees, and travel and entertainment were allocated based on OSG Crude's proportionate share of OSG's total ship-operating (calendar) days for each of the periods presented.
 Management believes these allocations to reasonably present the results of operations and cash flows of OSG Crude.
-However, the predecessor combined carve-out statements of operations and cash flow may not be indicative of those that would have been realized had OSG Crude operated as an independent stand-alone entity for the periods presented.
-Had OSG Crude operated as an independent stand-alone entity, its results could have differed significantly from those presented herein.
+However, the predecessor combined carve-out statements of operations and cash flow may not be indicative of those that would have been realized had OSG Crude operated as an independent stand-alone entity, its results could have differed significantly from those presented herein.